smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/android.rst

 -----------------------------------------

-The Smart Spaces release has a file named *interactivespaces-controller-android.apk*.
+The Smart Spaces release has a file named *io.smartspaces-controller-android.apk*.
 This is the Android application which must be loaded onto your Android device.
 You will need to sideload this application into your device.